mrhuggins03/seedguard.github.io/README.md

 ## Workflow

-The workflow of SEEDGuard is shown in the following figure:
+The workflow of SEEDGuard.AI is shown in the following figure:

 ![SEEDGuard Workflow](./imgs/workflow.png)

 ## SE Data Quality Issues

 Similar to the data in other domains, the data in software engineering also suffers from various quality issues.
-For example, limited high-quality labeled data, data privacy issues, data imbalance, etc. Moreover, SE data also has its own unique quality issues especially relate to code.
+For example, limited high-quality labeled data, data privacy issues, data imbalance, etc. Moreover, SE data also has its own unique quality issues especially related to code.
 For example, code used for training LLM can be poisoned to mislead developers to use insecure code.

 We are actively expanding the list of SE data quality issues.
 If you have any suggestions, please feel free to open an issue or pull request.
 Currently, we mainly focus on the following SE data quality issues: